-Legal and authentic people to people tours to travel to Cuba.
-Our small group tours, no more than 6 people, have been created so that you discover the story of Cuba, see how the locals live and experience the vibrancy of the island so that you return home with a true sense of Cuba.
+We offer legal and authentic travel to Cuba.
+In addition to the fact that our trips Support the Cuban People, they are small groups of no more than 6 people.
+Our trips have been created so that you discover the story of Cuba, see how the locals live and experience the vibrancy of the island so that you return home with a true sense of Cuba.
 We provide you with expert advice before your trip and 24-hour support while in Cuba.

 Legal and authentic people to people tours to travel to Cuba.
 Our small group tours, no more than 6 people, have been created so that you discover the story of Cuba, see how the locals live and experience the vibrancy of the island so that you return home with a true sense of Cuba.
 We provide American travelers expert advice before your trip and 24-hour support while in Cuba.
 We offer also private and custom tours through the hosland.

 Our tours help and promote the small but growing entrepreneurial activity that is why we almost exclusively work with casa particulares, paladares and other privately owned businesses.
 We want you have the best possible vacation while at the same time making a positive difference in the local communities.

 Our commitment to responsible travel Is endorsed by being a member of Global Sustainable Tourism Council.
 In addition, we collaborate with Aniplant, the only animal NGO dedicated to the protection of domestic animals in Cuba.
 Tourism has a big impact in the world Tourism has a great impact all over the world, our commitment and that of our travelers is to make that impact a positive one.